Time Traveler (video game)

-Time Traveler or Hologram Time Traveler is a LaserDisc interactive movie arcade game.
-It was designed by Dragon's Lair creator Rick Dyer, and released in 1991 by Sega.
+Time Traveler or Hologram Time Traveler is a LaserDisc interactive movie arcade game designed by Dragon's Lair creator Rick Dyer, and released in 1991 by Sega.
 Its plot is that an American old west cowboy named Marshal Gram travels to various timelines to rescue Princess Kyi-La and defeat the evil time lord Vulcor.
 The game is best known for its arcade cabinet which displays a "holographic" like projection, produced using optical technology from Dentsu.

 In 2001, a home version was published by Digital Leisure in PC CD-ROM and standard DVD format.
 The DVD version includes a red-blue stereographic presentation intended partially to mimic the arcade original.

 Plot

-The game's premise is that American old west cowboy Marshal Gram (played by Stephen Wilber, also hired to coordinate the game's stunts) is required to save the universe from scientist turned evil time lord Vulcor, who's found a way to manipulate and distort time itself; and to also rescue Princess Kyi-La (played by LeAnn McVicker) of the Galactic Federation, whom Vulcor is holding prisoner in his quest to disrupt the flow of time.
+American old west cowboy Marshal Gram (played by Stephen Wilber, also hired to coordinate the game's stunts) must save the universe from scientist turned evil time lord Vulcor, who's found a way to manipulate and distort time itself; and to also rescue Princess Kyi-La (played by LeAnn McVicker) of the Galactic Federation, whom Vulcor is holding prisoner in his quest to disrupt the flow of time.
 The player must pursue the villain across time through the ages overcoming various obstacles along the way while undoing all the damage done by Vulcor.